Come and hear, all ye that fear God,

 Through all this seeking and also through the process of aging, I simply started changing; Slowly but surely there was a shift in my point of views and things that I once valued.

-Goals I initially considered so significant eventually became petty and selfish.
+Goals I initially considered to be so significant eventually became petty and selfish.
 Ideas I once upheld and blended into my worldview became ridiculous.
 People I once idolized turned out to not be as great as I once had thought.

 Things I read in the Bible slowly began to fit together.
 I remember picking the Bible up one day just to see if I could get some answers from it.
 It was like a fog began dissipating and suddenly the things I was reading made sense and not only that but also offered hope.